 Don’t underestimate how much work shoveling can be.
 Make sure to take breaks as you get tired.
 Another great tip for making the work a little easier is to switch out which side you’re shoveling on, and how you position your hands on the shovel.
 This will use different muscle groups, and keep you going longer.

 As you shovel, make sure to pile snow in a few different areas.
-Not only will this help prevent the snow from sliding back down onto an area you’ve already cleared, it will also prevent piles of snow from blocking your view when backing out of the driveway.
+Not only will this help prevent the snow from sliding back down onto an area you’ve already cleared, but it will also prevent piles of snow from blocking your view when backing out of the driveway.

-Following the above steps will ensure that your driveway and sidewalks are snow free, and you’re able to enjoy the rest of your day without nagging back pain or worse, a trip to urgent care.
+Following the above steps will ensure that your driveway and sidewalks are snow-free, and you’re able to enjoy the rest of your day without nagging back pain or worse, a trip to urgent care.

 As with anything, it is important to know your limitations.
 Be sure to consult a physician to ensure it is safe for you to shovel snow.
 If ever in doubt, stop immediately and call a professional.